natdarke/nat-router/README.md

 Useful if you want a basic router without installing a full framework.
 Works with Pug as the rendering engine.
 Can work with Single page web applications.

-Supports custom html pages for failed request such as 400, 404, 415, and can even distinguish between differnt types of failures.
+Supports custom html pages for failed request such as 400, 404, 415, and can even distinguish between different types of failures.

 ## Code Example